Garden Centre Manager Austin Crabbe shares his top tips for tasty spuds!

 - It really helps if you dig well-rotted manure into the bottom of the trench when planting, but never sit the potato on manure or it might rot.

 - Work a little Growmore fertiliser into the planting trench to nourish the potato roots as they start to grow.

 - For a nice skin finish, keep the soil moist.

 - You can harvest small potatoes after around 10 weeks from planting, if you would like smaller new potato style tubers.

 - For maincrop potatoes wait until the tops die down before lifting.

 - To stop blight make regular sprays of Bayer Fruit and Vegetable disease control (available from the Garden Centre)

 - Make sure tops have been dead for two weeks, so the skin has set on the potato, before lifting them.
 Store at 4C in the dark where plenty of fresh air can get at them.

-Chris recommends Maris Piper as a wonderful eating potato, but it does attract slugs!
-Romano is an excellent performer and has good slug resistance, and an attractive red skin.
+Austin recommends Arran as a wonderful eating potato!
+Desiree is an excellent performer and has good slug resistance, and an attractive red skin.